1099 Tax Compliance

 UNC issues forms 1099Misc for services provided by non-employees.
 1099Misc is also issued to students for awards and other taxable income.
 Taxable payments to employees and students who receive regular payroll checks are reported on form W2 instead of form 1099Misc.
 Form 1099Misc are also issued to employees and vendors for royalties.

 Forms NC1099PS are issued to non-NC residents for specific services performed within NC.
 UNC must withhold 4% on services provided for the year in excess of $1,500.

-A. An IRS tax form used to report a year-end summary of non-employee compensation by UNC-CH.
+- An IRS tax form used to report a year-end summary of non-employee compensation by UNC-Chapel Hill.

 For any year before 2014, please follow the same protocol, however a social security number is required to locate the 1099-MISC and to prepare a copy.

 - My W2 shows withholding but my roommate’s 1099 has none…why?

 - All employees have various amounts withheld by UNC Payroll on the W2.
 Form 1099-MISC reflects non-employee income and UNC-CH is not required to withhold on this income.

 - My department overpaid me and I repaid this, but it’s still on my 1099-MISC…why?